HOME > Prospective Students > Tuition Fees

 • If the student is suspended from study

-• If the student’s situation no longer corresponds to the exemption eligibility reasons given in (1)
+• If the student’s situation no longer meets the exemption eligibility criteria listed in (1)

 Academic Affairs Office